 Click the Help tab on the Catalyst[TM] Control Center to access the online help system, generate a Problem Report, and get the Catalyst[TM] Control Center version information.

-The Appendix describes the CPU features and technologies that the motherboard supports as well as the debug code table for the LCD Poster.
+The Appendix describes the CPU features and technologies that the motherboard supports.

-CPU features
+cPU features

-A .1 Intel® EM64T A-1
+A .1 Intel® EM64TA-1

-A.2 Enhanced Intel SpeedStep® Technology (EIST) A-1
+A.2 Enhanced Intel SpeedStep® Technology (EIST)A-1

-A .3 Intel® Hyper-Threading Technology A-3
+A.3 Intel® Hyper-Threading TechnologyA-3

-A .4 Debug Code Table A-4

 A.1 Intel® EM64T